dalenewman/Transformalize/README.md

 info  | NorthWind |               | Time elapsed: 00:00:00.8981349
 </pre>

-Now, to test how many rows are read, run `tfl` in default mode:
+Now, to test how many rows are read for an incremental, run `tfl` again:

 <pre>
 <strong>>tfl -a NorthWind.xml</strong>